 It’s easy to make your own wedding photo book with online tools.
 With beautiful photos and gorgeous templates, follow seven simple steps.

-- Select a cover.
 You can never go wrong with a timeless leather-bound photo album cover.
 Plus, our eco-leather is environmentally friendly and guaranteed to last.

 Add finishing touches.
-Elect special features such as layflat pages, satin-finish paper, a dust jacket or a gift box to customize your photo book.
+Select special features such as layflat pages, satin-finish paper, a dust jacket or a gift box to customize your photo book.
 This is your chance to make your album one-of-a-kind.

 The Ultimate Guide to Wedding Photo Book Ideas